JeffOlivier/drag_drop/README.md

     oldData - VARCHAR(255) [original value]
     newData - VARCHAR(255) [new value]

+---

 # QUERY EXAMPLES

 ---

-### Get all active icons for the site 'foo' (eg. the icons currently shown on the website)
+### Get all of the active icons for the site named 'foo' (eg. the icons currently being shown on the website)

 **_note:_** _an icon order of zero indicates that it exists, but isn't shown on the website_